Practice Report Number 12

 Tuesday's Practice Report

-Lorenzo Ward wraps up his fifth season with the Gamecocks and his first season in charge of the Gamecock defense.
-Ward was originally named defensive coordinator at South Carolina on January 12, 2009, working under Assistant Head Coach-Defense Ellis Johnson.
+Lorenzo Ward begins his sixth season with the Gamecocks and his third season in charge of the Gamecock defense.
+Ward was originally named defensive coordinator on January 12, 2009, working under Assistant Head Coach-Defense Ellis Johnson.
 He focused on the Gamecock cornerbacks in 2011 after being responsible for both the cornerback and free safeties in each of the previous two campaigns.

 In 2012, the Gamecocks were ranked in the top-25 nationally in all four statistical categories - 11th in total defense and 13th in scoring defense, 17th in rushing defense and 21st in passing defense.
 The unit was led by All-American defensive end, Jadeveon Clowney, who had a school record 13 of the team's school-record 43 sacks, the nation's fifth-highest total.